emson/elf0/README.md

 ---

+## 📄 License

+ELF is licensed under the [Apache License 2.0](LICENSE).
+This means you can freely use, modify, and distribute this software, even for commercial purposes, as long as you include the original license and copyright notice.

 ## 🙏 Acknowledgments

 - Built with [LangGraph](https://github.com/langchain-ai/langgraph) for workflow orchestration
 - Powered by [Rich](https://github.com/Textualize/rich) for beautiful terminal output
 - Uses [uv](https://github.com/astral-sh/uv) by [Astral](https://astral.sh/) for blazingly fast Python package management
 - Supports [MCP](https://modelcontextprotocol.io/) for tool integration
+- Inspired by NVIDIA's AgentIQ framework for AI workflow design patterns

 ---